 Rob Halhead-Baker is a collage artist living in London.
 After studying for an art foundation at Farnham UCA, he is currently completing his final year of BA Design for Interaction and Moving Image, with a focus on digital collage illustration.
-Rob’s work is a glorious mish-mash of images and palettes that seem to meld effortlessly with one another, exploring history, science, politics and everything in between.
+Rob’s work is a mish-mash of images and palettes that seem to meld effortlessly with one another, exploring history, science, politics and everything in between.

 Rob spends his time scouring through a collection of vintage magazines and books carefully selecting the striking images and viewing work by the inspiring figures that initially drew him to collage, which include the artists connected with the Dadaist movement, specifically Hannah Höch, Jamie Reid during the Punk era and contemporary collage artists such as James Gallagher and Rodrigo de Filippis.